Orisabiyi/odin-recipes/README.md

 # odin-recipes

-This is a food-recipe project which will help me understand better the basics of html It will also allow me to make sure of vocabularies have learnt for the meantime
+This is a mini project concern with creating a food recipe site with only html

+This mini project will help examine what have learnt regarding html so to build a foundation round its basic